Communications management unit: CMU 1, Terre Haute, Indiana

 On February 25, 2007, The Washington Post reported the creation of a medium-security Communication Management Unit housing 213 inmates in Terre Haute.
 The staff monitors all telephone calls and mail, and requires that all inmate conversations occur in English unless special permission is arranged for conversations in other languages.
 It was physically situated in the former death row section, and all but two of the inmates are Arab Muslims, leading the American Civil Liberties Union (ACLU) to raise a concern about racial profiling.
 The ACLU also charged that the communication restrictions are unduly harsh for prisoners who are not sufficiently serious security threats to warrant placement in ADX Florence, the Supermax facility in Colorado.
 In 2020 it housed between 60-70 prisoners.

-Current and former inmates include "American Taliban" John Walker Lindh, the Lackawanna Six, Enaam Arnaout, Aldrich Ames, Brandon Russell, Kirksey Nix and Martin Gottesfeld.
+Current and former inmates include "American Taliban" John Walker Lindh, the Lackawanna Six, Abduwali Muse, Enaam Arnaout, Aldrich Ames, Brandon Russell, Kirksey Nix and Martin Gottesfeld.